Where does your money go?

 - $250 – would provide a teen mum with essential baby products

-- $500 – would provide a young person two weeks of accommodation and support
+- $500 – would provide a young person two weeks of stable housing and support

 - $1000 – would provide training for a young person to get them job ready (clothes & essential equipment for a job, transport to and from the job)